real-jame/realjame/content/blog/2024-08-26-rbxpack-1/index.md

 rbxpack run base64-extract-assets HappyHome.rbxl
 ```

+## Conclusion

+There's still a lot to do, but I want to keep blogging.
+I hope other people will see it and I can get new feedback for rbxpack, but writing devlogs also just helps me keep track of what I have done and what I need to do.

+Thank you for reading!

+[^aot]: There are some options for reducing file size with C# projects still, I have to look into it.
+[Native AOT](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot) seems cool but Spectre doesn't officially support it unfortunately :(
 [^binarymesh]: This works for all assets, not just meshes.
 But meshes were the main use case back then.